barahilia/blog/_posts/2014-10-11-points-on-plane-compression.markdown

 ## Background

-In our website we need capability to depict a "live" 2D points viewer.
+In our website we need a capability to depict "live" 2D points viewer.
 Probably the best example would be the [Google Maps](https://maps.google.com/), but our control is much simpler.
-While it does need zoom-in and panning, it's mostly presents only one kind of objects, like "homes" whose appearance is defined solely by their 2-dimensional coordinate `(x, y)`.
+While it does need zoom in and panning, it's mostly presents only one kind of objects, like "homes" whose appearance is defined solely by their 2-dimensional coordinate `(x, y)`.
 But there are a couple of thousands of them.
 10K - 100K is an actual range.
-For the rest of the post we'll assume 50K points as a close to an average number in that range.
+For the rest of the post we'll assume 50K points as a close to the average number in that range.

 Previously, for a rich client, the viewer was built with [OpenGL](https://www.opengl.org).
-After a move to web a nice and simple control was developed on top of [canvas](www.w3schools.com/html/html5_canvas.asp) element with standard JavaScript library running in Chrome with no extensions.
+After a move to web a nice and simple control was developed on top of [canvas](www.w3schools.com/html/html5_canvas.asp) element powered by a standard JavaScript library running in Chrome with no extensions.
 After some not too heavy optimizations it became very fluent and responsive in terms of presentation, pan and zoom times.

 And with all that speed, we suddenly became aware of communication times.
 The rich client loaded all the data including the points at startup.
-But now loading the web page with the viewer started taking dozen of seconds to half a minute.
-One generally doesn't wait that long for a browser.
-Actually several factors contribute to that time: read data from the database, encode in JSON, send through HTTP and decode back.
+But now loading the web page with the viewer started taking dozens of seconds.
+One generally doesn't wait that much for a browser.
+Actually several factors contribute to that time: read data from the database, encode it in JSON, send it through HTTP and decode back.
 Data sent came to 20-25MB, as each point has some fields in addition to coordinates.
-The issue was temporarily mitigated with compression, and total bulk reduced to 2MB.
+The issue was temporarily mitigated with compression, and total bulk was reduced to 2MB.
 But whether one can do much better for this specific kind of data?

 ## The task